Saturday, January 8, 2011

 Don't use metal!

-One last warning -
+One last warning - leave the foil out.

 Many foods will have foil wrapping.
 Be sure to avoid using this.
 Metal reacts in a very different way than water to microwaves.
 Metal actually sparks, so you can actually set your microwave or microwave contents on fire.
 It can also burn out the microwave, leaving you with a broken or dysfunctional microwave.